docker/docs/ee/desktop/user/mac-user.md

   There are some limitations on the directories that can be shared:

-  - They cannot be a subdirectory of an already shared directory.
+  - They cannot be a subdirectory of a directory that has been shared already.
   - They cannot already exist inside of Docker.

 For more information, see: